davidjbradshaw/iframe-resizer/README.md

 This library enables the automatic resizing of the height and width of both same and cross domain iFrames to fit the contained content.
 It provides a range of features to address the most common issues with using iFrames, these include:

-* Heigh and width resizing of the iFrame to content size.
+* Height and width resizing of the iFrame to content size.
 * Works with multiple and nested iFrames.
 * Automatic domain authentication for cross domain iFrames.
 * Provides a range of page size calculation methods to support complex CSS layouts.